 - adhere at all times to manufacturer's advice and instructions when using products to clean furniture and equipment at the Service - store all dangerous chemicals, substances, and medicines in their original containers provided by the manufacturer.
-All labels and/or use by dates should be kept intact at all times - ensure any substance found to be stored in a different container than originally provided, or with destroyed labels and/or unknown use by dates where appropriate, will not be used under any circumstances - ensure containers are disposed of correctly following local council guidelines, and not reused under any circumstances - ensure all dangerous chemicals, substances and equipment are stored in a locked place or facility which is labelled, secure and inaccessible to children.
-These materials may include, but are not limited to, all cleaning materials, detergents, poisonous or dangerous substances, dangerous tools and equipment including those with sharp and razor edges, and toiletries - follow the instructions of manufacturers, particularly of any product which may need to be stored in a refrigerated environment - refrigerate substances that must be stored in a labelled, child resistant container, preferably in a separate compartment or in a part of the refrigerator inaccessible to children - ensure all hazardous chemicals are supplied with a Safety Data Sheet (SDS) (formerly called a Material Data Safety Sheet).
-Our Service will adhere to the manufacturer's instructions for use, storage, and first aid instructions recorded on the SDS. - ensure there is a register of all hazardous chemicals, substances and equipment used at the Service.
-Information recorded should include where they are stored, their use, any risks, first aid instructions, and the current SDS.
-The register will be readily accessible - ensure appropriate personal protective clothing is worn in accordance with the manufacturer's instructions when using and disposing of hazardous substances or equipment. - seek medical advice immediately if poisoning or potentially hazardous ingestion, inhaled, skin or eye exposure has occurred, or call the Poisons Information Line on 13 11 26, or call an Ambulance on 000 - ensure emergency, medical and first aid procedures are carried out, with relevant notification given to the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines - in any major emergency involving a hazardous chemical or equipment, a hazardous gas, or a fire or explosion hazard, call the emergency services: Dial 000 and also notify the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines
+All labels and/or use by dates should be kept intact at all times

-• the Poison Safety Checklist will be used in order to ensure we are consistently meeting requirements.
+- ensure any substance found to be stored in a different container than originally provided, or with destroyed labels and/or unknown use by dates where appropriate, will not be used under any circumstances - ensure containers are disposed of correctly following local council guidelines, and not reused under any circumstances - ensure all dangerous chemicals, substances and equipment are stored in an area which is labelled, secure and inaccessible to children.
+These materials may include, but are not limited to, all cleaning materials, detergents, poisonous or dangerous substances, dangerous tools and equipment including those with sharp and razor edges, and toiletries - follow the instructions of manufacturers, particularly for any product which may need to be stored in a refrigerated environment - ensure all hazardous chemicals are supplied with a Safety Data Sheet (SDS) (formerly called a Material Safety Data Sheet).
+Our Service will adhere to the manufacturer's instructions for use, storage, and first aid instructions as recorded on the SDS. - ensure there is a register of all hazardous chemicals, substances and equipment used at the Service.
+Information recorded should include where they are stored, their use, first aid instructions, and the current SDS.
+The register will be readily accessible - ensure appropriate personal protective clothing is worn in accordance with the manufacturer's instructions when using and disposing of hazardous substances or equipment. - seek medical advice immediately if poisoning or potentially hazardous ingestion, inhalation, skin or eye exposure has occurred, or call the Poisons Information Line on 13 11 26, or call an Ambulance on 000 - ensure emergency, medical and first aid procedures are carried out, with relevant notification given to the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines - in any major emergency involving a hazardous chemical or equipment, a hazardous gas, or a fire or explosion hazard, call the emergency services: Dial 000 and also notify WorkSafe. - the Poison Audit will be used in order to ensure we are consistently meeting requirements.